 Certification Standards for Organic Food

-The organization in charge of setting America’s organic standards is the USDA.
-Unfortunately, this happens the very same agency that oversees the nation’s factory farms and slaughterhouses.
+The organization in charge of setting America’s organic standards is, unfortunately, the USDA.
+This happens the very same agency that oversees the nation’s factory farms and slaughterhouses.
 Given that the USDA thinks it’s acceptable to put just one meat inspector on a slaughter line killing 175 chickens per minute, it’s reasonable to question the agency’s willingness to set meaningful organic standards.

 The USDA’s history in regard to organics is troubling.
 During one particularly dark moment in 1998, the USDA sought to permit organic farms to use treated sewage sludge as fertilizer—despite the fact that the stuff is often thoroughly contaminated with heavy metals and other nasty substances.
 Despite these past problems, food activists have managed to browbeat the USDA into enacting meaningful organic farming standards.